 Head to the Ouzeri Penelope for lunch or even better for dinner.
 Great selection of mezedes (tapas) with the typical ouzo to drink, or the local wine as an alternative.

-Kamari is more catered for a family experience.
-It’s a bit quieter and the restaurants are more committed to a family clientele.
+Kamari is perfect for a trip with kids, quiet and with restaurants more committed to a family clientele.

 Is Fira or Perissa better for the nightlife?

 Fira is better for clubbing but staying in Perissa has the great advantage that the morning after you can wake up and literally jump in the water.